Camille is a graduate of Selkirk College’s Integrated Environmental Planning Program and has been volunteering with FOKLSS for quite a few years.

 Camille graduated from Selkirk College with an Associates Degree in Peace and Justice Studies and a diploma in Integrated Environmental Planning in 2018.
 Camille is grounded in both the social and environmental sciences which reflect her passion for community capacity building and environmental advocacy.
 Today Camille is the Program Manager of Friends of Kootenay Lake Stewardship Society and is leading projects on shoreline restoration, wildlife monitoring, and water quality monitoring.

-Assistant Program Manager – Kayla Tillapaugh
+Environmental Program Coordinator – Kayla Tillapaugh

 Kayla grew up in the Okanagan and Shuswap regions on Syilx and Secwepemc traditional territory.
 She fostered a young passion for geology, ecology and biology in the rolling mountains and river valleys of the North Okanagan.
 Kayla conceived a radiant son and soon after moved to the Kootenays to pursue a diploma in Integrated Environmental Planning Technology.
 She now resides in Castlegar, BC – traditional territory of the Sn̓ ʕay̓ ckstx (Sinixt), as well as the outer territories of the Ktunaxa, Secwepemc and Sylix First Nations.
 She plans to pursue a career in Indigenous Environmental Science or a related field.